JuanJFarina/juanjfarina.github.io/content/getting_into_it.md

   - Writing with task lists and numerical facts: this is good writing that shows truths about you as a professional.
   - Writing with IMPACT: if you can turn the numbers and lists into the IMPACT of your work, into what your good performance generated, this is the winning writing (always being concise).

 Remember, no one expects a person without experience to be an expert in their field, so forget about trying to demonstrate that if you don't have verifiable experience or real applications used by real users.
-What you want to show is constant study and work, ensuring companies that from day one, you will be giving your best to become a valuable team member.
+What you want to show is constant study and work, that you've made progress and keep on doing so, ensuring companies that from day one, you will be giving your best to become a valuable team member.

 ### About English
+*For none english speakers*
 Yes, in some companies, English is an important requirement, but this is not the same for all companies.
 Don't think that you won't get a job because of English; it is more likely that you won't get a job because you stopped studying or doing projects, because you don't have a "good" resume or portfolio, or because you are not using LinkedIn correctly.

 ### Important Concepts to Learn